Chae Chan Ping v. United States: Chinese Exclusion Act and Scott Act

 Primarily motivated by economic anxiety, Congress passed the Chinese Exclusion Act of 1882, which was "widely popular across political parties" at the time of its enactment.
 It was the first piece of legislation in the history of immigration and nationality law in the United States to broadly limit admission by a particular class of foreigners, signaling the end of otherwise largely unrestricted immigration to the United States.

 At first, enforcement of the Chinese Exclusion Act proved cumbersome, and federal court rulings narrowed its scope.
 The act initially barred admission only on the basis of Chinese nationality and grandfathered previously admitted Chinese immigrants, which led some new immigrants to forge evidence of prior lawful admission.
 In 1884, Congress amended the act to apply on the basis of Chinese ethnicity rather than nationality, require evidence of lawful admission from an American consulate, and mandate that Chinese immigrants departing the United States obtain reentry permits if they wished to return.

 Following instances of violent attacks in the United States against Chinese immigrants between 1885 and 1887, such as the Rock Springs Massacre and Hells Canyon Massacre, the Chinese government sought to limit the emigration of laborers from China.
-While the Chinese government was in the midst of new treaty negotiations, the United States Congress passed the Scott Act of 1888, which barred reentry of such immigrants to the United States and voided all prior reentry permits.
+While the Chinese government was in the midst of new treaty negotiations, Congress passed the Scott Act of 1888, which barred reentry of such immigrants to the United States and voided all prior reentry permits.